cssaivishnu/IR_Repo/README.md

-# E-commerce Clothing Product Categorization with limited data
+## E-commerce Clothing Product Categorization with limited data

+# Preprocessing of the dataset:
+First